code-cyber-arch/holbertonschool-low_level_programming/variables_if_else_while/README.md

-This all about functions and nested loops in c programming
+This is all about Variables, if...else and while statments